Pwn2Own 2021 Vancouver: My Solo Hypervisor Escape Breakthrough

 This post documents the event, releases the exploit source code, and provides a full technical walkthrough video.
 But more importantly, it seals the historical record.

-The exploit was executed remotely by Pwn2Own contest staff under controlled conditions, while I oversaw the launch via remote video link.
+The exploit was executed remotely by Pwn2Own staff under controlled conditions, while I oversaw the launch via remote video link.

 Live demonstration record of Alisa's exploit at Pwn2Own 2021